Get Matched With Radiology Tech Programs

 Radiologic Technologist Career and Salary Outlook

-Search Programs Offering Radiology Tech Majors
+Search Programs Offering Radiological Technology Majors

-On the other hand, BLS shows higher figures for diagnostic medical sonographers, whose median salary is reportedly over $70,000.
-Their job opportunities are projected to grow by 12% through 2029 and their typical educational level is an associate degree.
+As for salary, the BLS reports that the median wage for radiologic and MRI technologists is currently over $73,410.
+As for job growth, technologists are looking forward to great growth and opportunity.
+The BLS projects 6% growth for radiologic and MRI technologists through 2033.
+On the other hand, BLS shows higher figures for diagnostic medical sonographers, whose median salary is reportedly over $80,000.
+Their job opportunities are projected to grow by 11% through 2033 and their typical educational level is an associate degree.

-For those who decide to return to school for advanced training, the option to become a radiologist emerges.
+For those who decide to return to school for advanced training, there's the option to become a radiologist.
 Those professionals have at least a bachelor's degree, if not a master's degree or even a full medical degree.
 Payscale's research indicates that their average salary is over $300,000 per year.
-As for job growth, technologists are looking forward to great growth and opportunity.
-The BLS projects 7% growth for radiologic and MRI technologists through 2029.

 Find Radiology Tech Jobs Near You